 25 Purple (sprint like the last 25 of a race) on :30

 Q: What are your competition goals?

-A: "This year I am working towards making it back on the National Team and to set myself up to qualify for the Olympics in 2020."
+A: "This year I am working towards making it back on the National Team and to set myself up to qualify for the Olympics."

 Q: What are your practice goals to help you reach your race goals?